tooooolazy/baseapp/baseApp/README.md

   - add property bundle files in resources folder that match UI's class name and add related static code from BaseUI to load them.
   - Copy (if needed) styles from baseTheme.scss from one of the demo UI projects.
   - override 'getViewDefinitions' in UI class and add menu structure. super() provides an example.
 In time the override will not be needed as data will be retrieved from a WS.
+  - in 'resources' folder create a 'config' folder where configuration files will be placed that define the WS end points that UI will use.
+The end points should match the ones defined in service module described later on.
+The name of the files depend on environment variables and start with 'services-config-':
+    - deploy.environment: eg 'LOCAL', 'DEV', 'TEST', 'PROD', etc
+    - db.type: eg 'MSSQL2012', 'DB2', etc

 - create a new Maven module (jar) - 'xxxx-common' to hold data types common to backend and UI. (pom modifications are required afterwards) in that module:
   - create the following packages and classes/enum: